H3LP3RS/HELP/README.md

 That's it they are ready to save and be saved.

 In case of an emergency:
-- tap the H3LP button and select what help he/she need
+- tap the H3LP button and select what help he/she needs
 - can decide to call the emergency service or her/his emergency contact
 - chat with the helpers that are comming for her/him  to give them more information